Uniform convergence may be unable to explain generalization in deep learning: Provable failure of uniform convergence

 We now design a non-linearly separable task (with no ``noisy'' dimensions) where a sufficiently wide ReLU network trained in the standard manner, like in the experiments of Section~\ref{sec:experiments} leads to failure of uniform convergence.
 For our argument, we will rely on a classifier trained {\em empirically}, in contrast to our linear examples where we rely on an analytically derived expression for the learned classifier.
 Thus, this section illustrates that the effects we modeled theoretically in the linear classifier \emph{are} indeed reflected in typical training settings, even though here it is difficult to precisely analyze the learning process.
 We also refer the reader to Appendix~\ref{sec:exp}, where we present an example of a neural network with exponential activation functions for which we do derive a closed form expression.

-\textbf{Setup.} We consider a 1000-dimensional data, where two classes are distributed uniformly over two origin-centered hyperspheres with radius $1$ and $1.1$ respectively.
+\textbf{Setup.} We consider a distribution that was originally proposed in \cite{gilmer18adversarial} as the ``adversarial spheres'' dataset (although with slightly different hyperparameters) and was used to study the independent phenomenon of adversarial examples.
+Specifically, we consider 1000-dimensional data, where two classes are distributed uniformly over two origin-centered hyperspheres with radius $1$ and $1.1$ respectively.
 We vary the number of training examples from $4k$ to $65k$ (thus ranging through typical dataset sizes like that of MNIST).
 Observe that compared to the linear example, this data distribution is more realistic in two ways.
 First, we do not have specific dimensions in the data that are noisy and second, the data dimensionality here as such is a constant less than $m$.
 Given samples from this distribution, we train a two-layer ReLU network with $h=100k$ to minimize cross entropy loss using SGD with learning rate $0.1$ and batch size $64$.
 We train the network until $99\%$ of the data is classified by a margin of $10$.

 As shown in Figure~\ref{fig:hypersphere} (blue line), in this setup, the 0-1 error (i.e., $\mathcal{L}^{(0)}$) as approximated by the test set, decreases with $m \in [2^{12}, 2^{16}]$ at the rate of $O(m^{-0.5})$.
 Now, to prove failure of uniform convergence, we empirically show that a completely misclassified ``bad'' dataset $S'$ can be constructed in a manner similar to that of the previous example.
 In this setting, we pick $S'$ by simply projecting every training datapoint on the inner hypersphere onto the outer and vice versa, and then flipping the labels.
 Then, as shown in Figure~\ref{fig:hypersphere} (orange line), $S'$ is completely misclassified by the learned network.
 Furthermore, like in the previous example, we have $S' \sim \mathcal{D}^m$ because the distributions are uniform over the hyperspheres.
 Having established these facts, the rest of the argument follows like in the previous setting, implying failure of uniform convergence as in Theorem~\ref{thm:example} here too.